What is bitcoin trading and how does it work?

 Trade Desk is CoinFlip’s over-the-counter trading experience that pairs you with a personal account manager to help you through the onboarding process and answer any questions.
-Trade Desk allows you to buy and sell bitcoin and other cryptocurrencies quickly and promises no hidden fees, with standard rates varying from 0.5% to 4% depending on the volume of your transaction.
+Trade Desk allows you to buy and sell bitcoin and other cryptocurrencies quickly and promises no hidden fees, with standard rates varying from 0.5% and upwards depending on the volume of your transaction.

 Register for Trade Desk today to start trading bitcoin with one of the leading names in the crypto space.

 What is Bitcoin?